joelkuiper/variable-taxon-mapper/doc/nibbler_cluster.md

 This compilation can take several hours.
 Run it inside a `screen` or `tmux` session so it survives disconnections.
-Do not change the number of threads (e.g. `-j 8`)!
-It is detrimental to other users to pin the CPU on high load, and the process will be killed.
-Alternartively, and perhaps ideally, you'd do this step on a compute node, the commands will be the same and it would allow you to compile faster.
+Use `-j 2` to avoid hogging CPUs on the shared jumphost.
+Jobs with high parallelism may be killed by admins.
+Alternatively, and ideally, compile on a compute node and set a higher `-j <num cores>`; the commands are the same and will finish faster.

 ## Downloading a model